Have you ever pushed through fear to do something that terrified you? Queen Esther did.

-Queen Esther did.
-The people of her heritage, the Jews, faced tremendous persecution by an evil leader who had the power to annihilate them.
+In my Esther Bible Study, we discover the people of Esther’s heritage, the Jews, faced tremendous persecution by an evil leader who had the power to annihilate them.
 Esther was Queen with a divinely-inspired level of influence.
 She alone could do something to stop the coming madness.
+She could approach the king and convince him to act.

 But fear gripped her.